EPFL-CePro/eXamc/examc_app/static/docs/html/_sources/modules/amc/amc_app.rst.txt

 #.
 Click on the "Manual" button.
 #.
 Click on the "Sensibility" column twice to sort the copies to check.
 #.
 Check all those with a value greater than 0.
 The software counts as checked all those with a red square.
 To deselect a box, click on it.

+.. screenshot TODO: Refresh if the Manual Data Capture controls or filters changed.

 .. image:: images/AMC_correct_manual.png
    :width: 600